rahulsh1/gcm-sender/README.md

 ##### Client App
-Extract values from the Intent as shown below
+Inside your Android App, you can extract values from the Intent as shown below

     String score = intent.getStringExtra("score");
-    String time  = intent.getStringExtra("time")
+    String time  = intent.getStringExtra("time");

-More info on Implementing GCM Servercan be found [here](https://developer.android.com/google/gcm/server.html)
+More information on Implementing GCM Server can be found [here](https://developer.android.com/google/gcm/server.html)